In order to find the best air compressor for paint sprayers, there are certain considerations that must be looked at during your shopping process.

 This air compressor for painting is remarkably user friendly.
 We also love the fact that the Hausfeld 3 Gallon is designed to minimize the vibrations you’ll receive when it is running.

-The pressure gauges are conveniently placed so that they are easy to read on the top of the compressor.
+The pressure gauges are located on the top of the unit for easy visibility and adjustment.

 21 lbs